 Some firms even move to the extent of getting a separate physical network for their phone calls.
 That means you've got complete management over security.
 What happens on one network doesn't ought to impact the opposite the least bit.

 When it comes right down to it, there's no such factor as a secure telephone.
 No supplier would be foolish enough to say that their hardware, software or tool is untouchable.
 Even if it were, it's solely a matter of your time before somebody comes up with some way to interrupt in.
 If not a technical loophole, there's continuously the human element.

 Perhaps the most considerable advantage of landlines is that almost all users relied on security through obscurity.
 Unless somebody vitally needed to snoop on your calls, you were comparatively safe.
 With VoIP, security problems take centre stage.
 That's a decent factor.
 Information is power and therefore, the additional you recognise a few drawbacks, the higher your odds of fixing it.

 Delaying the upgrade to VoIP for your business due to security considerations isn't precisely the best call.
 What you must be doing is watching your systems and ensure to mend security problems before they become broader issues.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.

 [[title=Is VoIP more secure than PSTN? | VoIPLine Telecom New Zealand]]

-[[description=It’s no surprise that folks wonder if VoIP is truly secure.
+[[description=It's no surprise that folks wonder if VoIP is genuinely safe.
 Learn if VoIP more or less secure than regular landlines.]]